Table of Contents

 |Power OPtions||AA battery or P48 phantom power|

 Shotgun mics can get pretty pricey.
 While every videographer wants the best quality possible, sometimes that quality can be out of reach.
-These mics are the ideal for film and television work, which often take place out of the perfect silence of a professional studio.
-Their incredible directionality and focus are what make them ideal partners for the unpredictability of the outside world.
+These mics are ideal for film and television work, which often takes place out of the perfect silence of a professional studio.
+Their incredible directionality and focus are what make them ideal partners for DSLR cameras that take on the unpredictability of the outside world.

 Not everybody has the budget for professional-level filmmaking equipment, and the Røde NTG2 addresses that.
-Digital journalists, indie filmmakers, and regular vloggers are usually on the go, and that means a higher chance of encountering less than ideal recording situations.
+Digital journalists, indie filmmakers, and regular vloggers are usually on the go, and that means a higher chance of encountering less-than-ideal recording situations.
 The Rode NTG2 deals with these with aplomb.
 Thanks to its built-in high-pass filter, it’s able to reduce background rumble.
-It’s also fantastically portable, with an option to use AA batteries if you can’t reliably find P48 phantom power.
+It’s also fantastically portable, compared to other audio recorders, with an option to use AA batteries if you can’t reliably find P48 phantom power.

 Despite minor annoyances, the Rode NTG2 proves that it’s worth every penny.
-With a clean, natural sound, fantastic clarity, and a portability that makes it great for the road, videographers on a budget could ask for nothing more.
-The NTG2’s sound is crisp and clear, perfect for recording human voices, with great focus and background rejection for field conditions.
-If you’re more of an indoor type, you can also use this microphone to record podcasts, although you might need to boost the low end for a better overall sound.
+With a clean, natural sound, fantastic clarity, and portability that makes it great for the road, videographers on a budget could ask for nothing more.
+The NTG2’s sound is crisp and clear, perfect for recording human voices and acoustic guitar inputs, with great focus and background rejection for field conditions.
+If you’re more of an indoor type, you can also use this microphone to record podcasts, although you might need to boost the low end for a warm and clear sound.

 You need the right equipment for the job, and for an entry-level shotgun microphone the Rode NTG2 puts in a top performance.
 With an affordable price, great sound, durability, and portability, it’s no wonder that the NTG2 is a favorite for beginner filmmakers and videographers.